strome-org/microsoft-365-docs-test/microsoft-365/enterprise/updatereadiness/update-readiness-deploy-production.md

 This section explains in detail how health monitoring works.

 >[!NOTE]
->Update Readiness only collects health data from devices that provide usage data we can use as a denominator.
+>Desktop Analytics only collects health data from devices that provide usage data we can use as a denominator.
 This means that devices running Windows 7 and Windows 10 devices that are not set to share diagnostic data at the Enhanced level are not included.
 If more than 10% of devices running Windows 10 are set to share diagnostic data at levels other than Enhanced, you will see a warning in the banner area of the **Monitor health** page.

 [![screenshot provided by marcshep6](UDRimages/marcshep6.png)](UDRimages/marcshep6.png)

-You can see in the flyout of this view a number of things that Update Readiness monitors:
+You can see in the flyout of this view a number of things that Desktop Analytics monitors:

 - **% Device with crashes** is the number of devices that this particular app has crashed on in the last two weeks divided by the number devices that the app has been used on in the last two weeks.
 We calculate this for several parameters as follows:
     - **After upgrade** devices are those that have upgraded to the target operating system version specified in the deployment plan.
 We collect this data for all  ofyour upgraded devices (even those not included in the  deployment plan) in order to reduce the number of assets with insufficient data.